-One of the most important benefits of higher refresh rates is better fluid motion, which means that objects appear smoother when you play fast-paced games.
+One of the most important benefits of higher refresh rates is a better fluid motion, which means that objects appear smoother when you play fast-paced games.

-Let’s take a 60Hz monitor for example: if a 60 FPS game renders 60 frames per second and the standard 60Hz monitor refreshes 60 times per second, all those frames will be displayed at once as shown in this animation.
+Let’s take a 60Hz monitor, for example: if a 60 FPS game renders 60 frames per second and the standard 60Hz monitor refreshes 60 times per second, all those frames will be displayed at once, as shown in this animation.

 2. Less Eye Strain/Fatigue